deemoney14/deemoney14.github.io/_publications/2024-02-17-paper-title-number-4.md

 This is my first official project outside of class, inspired by online research.
 I decided to start with something that seemed simple—deploying WordPress on an EC2 instance.
 Sure, I could have done it easily via the AWS console, but where's the fun in that?
 Instead, I chose to use a cloud-agnostic tool called Terraform (oooo, scaryyyyy!).

-My plan was to create an EC2 instance with an attached security group, use a user-data script to install WordPress, and deploy everything within the default VPC in the us-west-1 region.
-Sounded simple enough in my head.
+My plan was to create an EC2 instance with an attached security group, use a user-data script to install WordPress, and deploy everything within the default VPC in the US-West-1 region. it sounded simple enough in my head.

 The first hurdle came when I discovered I had accidentally deleted my default VPC.
 I could have switched to another region, but where’s the fun in that?
 Instead, I decided to create a new VPC from scratch.
 I set up the VPC with one subnet, one  (AZ), an (IGW), and the necessary route tables and associations.
 The Terraform documentation was key to getting this done.
 ![Profile Image](../images/Picture1.png)